Chalani127/Player-Segmentation-Analysis-KNIME/README.md

 - Interactive visualizations using KNIME nodes
 - Workflow fully reproducible in KNIME Analytics Platform

+## Dataset
+- Sample gaming dataset included in the data/ folder for demonstration.
+- Full dataset may be linked externally if too large to include.

+## Tools Used
+- KNIME Analytics Platform
+- K-Means Clustering
+- Data Visualization Nodes

 ## How to Open
 1. Download and install [KNIME Analytics Platform]( https://hub.knime.com/chalanifernando).
 2. Clone this repository: